 This was just a cool tweet from Cyrus Shepard.
 You might know him from Moz and Whiteboard Fridays, but these are the things that we do know.
 Page rank, confirmed ranking signal, HTTPS, confirmed ranking signal, mobile experience, confirmed ranking signal, all from Google, and now we know for sure page experience is coming as a core ranking signal, something that they're going to be adding into their search algorithm to rank a page.

 The first thing that we need to do is not panic.
 A lot of people when they see Google put something out, they think they need to go change everything on their website.
 We have some time.
 Google, this is a direct quote from them.
 They recognize that a lot of people right now are responding to COVID-19 or they're looking at a number of other things, trying to get their businesses started up.
-So the ranking changes in that post that they provided ... again, I will link to it in this video ... will not happen before next year.
-And they're going to provide a six month notice before they're rolled out.
-So Google is trying to be very transparent here and saying, "Hey, we're making these changes.
-We're going to give you a six month lead time."
-And they're also providing tools to help site owners understand what they need to do in order to make sure that their site is as optimized as possible.
-So don't panic.
+The ranking changes in that post that they provided ... again, I will link to it in this video ... will not happen before next year.
+They're going to provide a six month notice before they're rolled out.
+Google is trying to be very transparent here and saying, "Hey, we're making these changes.
+We're going to give you a six-month lead time."
+They're also providing tools to help site owners understand what they need to do in order to make sure that their site is as optimized as possible, so don't panic.

 What are these new page experience ranking factors?
 A quote from Google, "The page experience signal measures the aspect of how users perceive the experience of interacting with a web page."
 So instance, how is a user's experience when they go to that site?
 Is it going to be a good experience from their perspective?
 Like I said before, they're going to be looking at the core web vitals, which these will determine the quality of that experience.
-And there's going to be three of them that are going to make up these core web vitals.
+And there are going to be three of them that are going to make up these core web vitals.
 It's largest content full paint, LCP, first input delay, FID, and cumulative layout shift.
-Let's look a little bit more in depth of what these actually mean.
+Let's look a little bit more in-depth at what these actually mean.

 The next is first input delay.
 This is also abbreviated as FID, and this is looking at interactivity.
 How can people engage with you?
 And what they want is the ability to engage with a page in less than 100 milliseconds.
 A good user experience, it should allow a user to start interacting with the page.
 Have you ever interacted with a page or maybe started trying to click a button, but the page hasn't loaded yet, so the button wasn't actually active, it was just kind of there on the page, but you couldn't do anything?
 That's what first input delay is looking at.
 When can somebody actually start to engage with the elements that are on your page?
 If maybe your content's loading, but the page isn't able to engage for quite a while, that's going to have a negative impact on your search presence, because it's going to be a bad user experience.

-The other tool will be PageSpeed Insights, which a lot of websites use that.
+The other tool will be PageSpeed Insights, which a lot of websites use.
 A lot of webmasters use it to check their speeds, and then Search Console will also have a core vital web report in it as well.
-You can also check and learn a little bit more about all of these at that link at the bottom of this slide.
+You can also check and learn a little bit more about all of these at the link at the bottom of this slide.

 Here's a recap.
 2021, Google's rolling out a new ranking factor and it's all about page experience.
 It's going to become more and more important.
 It's something that all webmasters, all SEOs need to focus on because SEO is becoming incorporated in every single aspect of the marketing funnel.
 It's not just about keywords.
 It's not just about core topics.
 It's not just about writing content.
 It's about everything from user experience, user inactivity, how people move from the top of the funnel to the bottom of the funnel.
 Everything you do is now impacted by SEO.
 And it's really cool in one way, because it's made SEO really important, but it also made SEO a little bit harder because now you need to understand where it fits in which stage of the funnel.